Browse Activities

 BACKGROUND OF THE REGION

-10) Who want to be away from the busy life and want to spend time seeing clear sky and stars in the shadow of Annapurna’s and Mansiri Himalayan range.
+People Seeking a Retreat: Anyone who wants to escape the busy life and spend time under clear skies, gazing at the stars in the shadow of the Annapurna and Mansiri Himalayan ranges.

 voluntourism-2